leesus/iec-canada-tracker/README.md

 Easily configurable to track any website.

 ## TODO
-- Provide UI to configure server on the fly
 - Build script to compile from ES2015
 - Add unit tests
 - Deployment